Wooden Chairs on a beach

 You can see your retirement in the distance.
 What should you do now?

-Of course, you’ve been planning, saving and investing all along to get to this point.
+Of course, you’ve been planning, saving, and investing all along to get to this point.
+You are encouraged to consult with a financial planner and/or your tax advisor.
 This is the last leg of the journey.
 As you take the next few steps, there are a few things you need to know.

 Who is considered a FedEx retiree?